 Previously certain employees participated in a nonqualified Defined Benefit Pension Restoration Plan (Plan).
 Current accounting guidance requires recognition of the Plan's underfunded status and unamortized actuarial gains and losses and prior service costs or credits as a liability with an offsetting adjustment to accumulated other comprehensive income/loss.
-We had no accumulated other comprehensive income/loss at December 31, 2015 or 2014, and accumulated other comprehensive loss of \$119 thousand at December 31, 2013.
+We had no other comprehensive income at December 31, 2016 or 2015 and other comprehensive income of \$119 at December 31, 2014.
+We had no accumulated other comprehensive income/loss at December 31, 2016, 2015 or 2014, respectively.